webqit/oohtml/README.md

         <div class="exit" title="Close this message.">X</div>

         <script scoped binding>
+            // Render the "message" property from the element's state object
-            // where to place the message within the alert block... this.querySelector('.message').innerHTML = this.state.message;
+            // This statement will re-run each time "this.state.message" gets updated this.querySelector('.message').innerHTML = this.state.message;
-            // details of how the alert block should behave... this.querySelector('.exit').addEventListener('click', () => {
+            this.querySelector('.exit').addEventListener('click', () => {
                 this.remove();
             });